abhinath84/gtm-utils/docs/getting started.md

    > sh ./install.sh

 6. Wait a few seconds for the command to complete.
 7. If you don't see any errors, you are ready to use _gtm-utils_!
-Type `gtm-utils` or `gtm-utls --version` now, or see below section for usage instructions.
+Open another cygwin window and type `gtm-utils` or `gtm-utls --version`, or see below sections for usage instructions.

-- Install `node.js` version `v16.14.0` or above if it's not present on you machine.
-  You can download `node.js` from [here](https://nodejs.org/en/download/)

-  NOTE: Execute `node --version` command to verify node installed or not.

-- Install `npm` by executing command: `npm install -g npm@latest`.

-  NOTE: Execute `npm --version` command to verify npm installed or not.

-- Download `gtm-utils.zip` from [v1.0.0](https://github.com/abhinath84/gtm-utils/releases/tag/V1.0.0).
-- Create a new folder & unzip downloaded zip file.
-- Open a new command terminal (shell).
-- Navigate to unzip folder in the terminal.
-- write `npm install` & hit enter.
-- write `npm link` & hit enter.
-- Open another shell & execute `gtm-utils --version` command.
-It'll show application version and you are good to go.

 ## How to run `setup` command